Download a course guide

 You are expected to have some familiarity with the use of computers and computer packages including the internet, word processing, presentations and spreadsheets.
 You require access to the internet.

-Students are able to form their own study path, but are requested to enrol in the unit, MPM411 Principles of Project Management at the first opportunity as this is the pre-requisite for other units in this course.
+Students are able to form their own study path, but are requested to enrol in the unit, MPM411 Principles of Project Management at the first opportunity.

-To qualify for the award of the Master of Project Management, students must complete all 12 units.
+To qualify for the award of the Master of Project Management, students must complete all 15 core units (including a research project) and 1 elective.

 Units are delivered wholly online.
 Study materials (other than text books) are provided either on the unit websites or through your own online research.
 You can access a comprehensive online library service which includes access to online journals.